 Another thing – AI systems are “armed” with a lot of information so they can assist in clinical decision making.
 And their role in that part of medicine will go sky-high in no time.
 The minimization of diagnostic errors and therapeutic errors are the most obvious results.
 Future doctors will base their work and judgments almost entirely on artificial intelligence.

-To sum up this part we might say that the future of artificial intelligence in healthcare is full of great perspectives and fantastic potential!
+To sum up this part we might say that the future of artificial intelligence and big data in healthcare is full of great perspectives and fantastic potential!

 That happens already, but shortly they will be much more advanced and complicated.
 Imagine Google Assistant telling you it is time to do your blood tests.
 Or even doing these tests by itself through your smartwatch.
 Healthcare apps will be something more than they are now.
 They will act as a personal health assistant, keeping you updated about everything going on within your body.
 That will considerably shorten treatment time and lower its intensity.
 As it is well known that the faster you detect the disease, the easier it is to cure.